-The authors wish to acknowledge valuable inputs and advice from many colleagues over the last three years.
-Specific inputs were obtained from Dr. Peter de Willigen (AB-DLO Haren, the Netherlands) and Dr. Georg Cadisch (Wye College, UK) in the context of the Biological Management of Soil Fertility (BMSF) project.
+Previous version of the manual and the model have received valuable feedbacks from Dr. Peter de Willigen (AB-DLO Haren, the Netherlands) and Dr. Georg Cadish (Wye College, UK) in the context of the Biological Management and Soil Fertility (BMSF) Project.
+Dr. Richard Coe, Dr Quirine Ketterings and Dr. Edwin Rowe have also contributed to specific model sectors.